 Running a small business is challenging enough already without over complicating cash flow forecasting.
 After all, what is cashflow forecasting?
 A lot of businesses know they should monitor their cash flow and have a forecast.
 However, it can be daunting to get started with it.

-In this blog we break down they key information you need to know about Cash Flow Forecasting into bite-size chunks, so that you can quickly absorb it and then master it.
+In this blog we break down they key information you need to know about Cashflow Forecasting.
+Hopefully, you will quickly absorb these bite-size chunks and master cashflow forecasting.

 What is Cash Flow?

-Before we get started with what a Cash Flow Forecast is, it is important to start with the answer to what is cash flow?
+Before we get started with what is cashflow forecasting, it is important to start with the answer to what is cash flow?

 Cash flow refers to the amount of money moving in and out of your business.

 Money can be flowing in from customer payments and out when bills need to be paid over a period of time.

 What Does Positive and Negative Cash Flow mean?

-When discussing cash flow, the terms ‘’Positive Cash Flow” and “Negative Cash Flow’’ will be frequently used.
+When discussing cash flow, you will frequently hear the terms ‘’Positive Cash Flow” and “Negative Cash Flow’’.

 Positive cash flow is when the amount of money coming into the business at a point in time is more than the amount of money going out.

-Positive cash flow is vital to any business and if you are not regularly seeing positive cash flow, it could be an indication that your business is struggling.
+Positive cash flow is vital to any business.
+If you are not regularly seeing positive cash flow, it could be an indication that your business is struggling.